Suggested links

 It’s important to know what legal protections exist under the Americans with Disabilities Act (ADA) for those who have been in recovery for some time.

-For example, if you disclose a past substance use disorder during an interview or on an application, the employer cannot use this information against you when hiring.
+For example, if you disclose a past substance use disorder during an interview or on an application, the employer cannot use this information against you when making hiring decisions.
 It means they cannot discriminate against you and should treat all applicants equally when hiring.

 Seek Support from Your Recovery Network